Autumn city break: things to do in Genoa in 2 days

 During your weekend in Genoa, especially if you are traveling with your family, you cannot miss the Porto Antico, the city’s square on the Mediterranean: its attractions will give your children unique experiences.

-The more than 70 tanks of the Genoa Aquarium, the largest in Italy, host dolphins, penguins, jellyfish, fluorescent corals and other 400 marine species.
-You can visit it in complete safety by following a few simple rules and, only on weekends, discover many curiosities with a “Behind the Scenes” tour, accompanied by the official guides of the Dafne Cooperative.
+The more than 70 tanks of the Genoa Aquarium, the largest in Italy, host dolphins, penguins, jellyfish, fluorescent corals, and other 400 marine species.
+You can visit it in complete safety and discover many curiosities with a “Behind the Scenes” tour, accompanied by the official guides of the Dafne Cooperative.

 “At the Genoa Aquarium you will discover that the manatees, funny marine mammals, spend a good part of the day devouring salads, while the fearsome sharks are satisfied with a few meals a week.”